-Motivated by these facts, we develop a simple general equilibrium model with price rigidity, with three key features: (i) a low policy rate lowers the cost of capital for firms that can offset the lack of flexible price signals and spur productive investment; (ii) a low interest rate, however, can also induce the private sector to enter into risky carry trades when this implies that the earned carry more than offsets liquidity risk or/and liquidation costs when debt cannot be rolled over; and, (iii) the possibility that such carry trades and productive investment compete for funds, so much so that the former may crowd out the latter.
-To relate to the empirical evidence closely, we consider firms with heterogeneous assets in terms of their liquidity risk or (conversely) liquidation values.
-Finally, we examine in such a setting the constrained-efficient public policy that faces imperfect enforcement in that carry trades cannot simply be ruled out by fiat,6 but we allow policy to set a lender-of-last-resort (LOLR) rate which affects the liquidation outcomes ex post and thereby financial risk-taking ex ante.
+Motivated by these facts, we develop a simple general equilibrium model with price rigidity with three key features.
+First, monetary in the form of a low policy rate serves to lower the cost of capital for firms, thereby spurring productive investment.
+This is desirable when rigid prices send the wrong signals so that laissez-faire leads to insufficient investment relative to the first-best.

+Second, a low interest rate can however also induce the private sector to enter into risky carry trades when this implies that the earned carry more than offsets liquidity risk or/and liquidation costs when debt cannot be rolled over.

-$^{^5 \}rm See,~e.g.,~Boyarchenko et al.,~2022,~Gilchrist,~2020,~Logan,~2021,~Quarles,~2020,~and Vissing-Jorgensen,~2021.$
+Finally, when such carry trades and productive investment compete for funds, the former may crowd out the latter.
+Such crowding out acts as an increase in firms' cost of capital, and so investment remains at suboptimal levels despite a low policy rate.

+$^{^5 \}rm See,$ e.g., Boyarchenko et al., 2022, Gilchrist, 2020, Logan, 2021, Quarles, 2020, and Vissing-Jorgensen, 2021.